Last updated: 17 December 2024

 Tuvalu criminalises same-sex sexual activity between men.
 Sentences include a maximum penalty of fourteen years’ imprisonment.

-The Cook Islands criminalises same-sex sexual activity between men.
-Sentences include a maximum penalty of seven years’ imprisonment.
+Kiribati criminalises same-sex sexual activity between men.
+Sentences include a maximum penalty of fourteen years’ imprisonment.

 Support our Work